DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/index.md

 The purpose of the TorQ on Managed kdb Insights Demo Pack is to set up an example TorQ installation on Managed kdb Insights and to show how applications can be built and deployed on top of the TorQ framework.
-The example installation contains all the key features of a production data capture installation, including persistence.
+The example installation contains key features of a production data capture installation, including persistence.
 The demo pack includes:

 -   an example set of historic data